Metempsychosis -- full rpg ruleset -- work in progress

 Attacks against a defenseless target are made with a +25% bonus and are automatically considered critical strikes.

-A critical roll against defenseless opponent sets their BP to zero, resulting in a KO.
+A critical roll that is successful against a defenseless opponent sets their BP to zero, resulting in a KO.
+Coup de'Grace is permitted.

 *Denotes defenselessness